innaamogolonova/cse15l-lab-reports/lab1.md

 ![Image](cd-no-args.png)

-Here, the start working directory was /home and it didn't change after running the command `cd` because there was no specified directory to move into.
-This is not an error message, just no change has occurred.
+Here, the start working directory was /lecture1 and after running the command `cd` it moved back to the home directory.
+This is not an error message, this is the expected output.

 In order for the `cd` command to perform appropriately, a directory needs to be specified, like so: